ilarioduca/username-snipe-notifier/readme.md

 ## How to use

-One day if a miracle happens there will be a UI, but that day is probably gonna be the 30th of February.

 ### search settings
 - change the "username" variable to your username of interest
 - change the "freq" variable to how often (in seconds) you want to call Minecraft's APIs (recommended 10-60s)